pfashizzle/HVN_projekt2/README.md

 1. Clone or download this code project to your local machine.

-2. Transfer the code files to your MicroPython-compatible microcontroller using tools like ampy or webREPL.
+2. Transfer the code files to your MicroPython-compatible microcontroller.

 3. Create a configuration file named `config.json` in the same directory as your code and configure it as explained in the [Configuration](#configuration) section below.